The Merry Nibelung

 Performers:

-Stephen Macdonald as Stranger #2 (Roderick de Weert)
+Stephen Macdonald - Stranger #2 (Roderick de Weert)

 Pick of the week - Michael Harrington, Philadelphia Inquirer